-Creativity: the Arts (such as Art, Design and Technology, Music and Drama) and any other activity which involves creative thinking or expression, such as writing for the Carthusian, participating in the Verse Speaking Competition, or even designing a sports coaching course.
+The Arts (such as Art, Music and Drama) and any other activity which involves creative thinking or expression, such as making a video, photography, contributing to periodicals, cooking, house décor, Lack of Talent, performing in Club etc.

 Planning and Reflection

 By the end of two years, Specialists will be able to provide evidence that they have increased their awareness of their own strengths and areas for growth; undertaken new challenges; planned and initiated activities; worked collaboratively with others; shown perseverance and commitment in their activities; engaged with issues of global importance; considered the ethical implications of their actions; and developed new skills.